Punktum-dk/das-service-specification/README.md

 The document describes the current DK Hostmaster DAS implementation, for more general documentation on the used protocols and additional information please refer to the RFCs and additional resources in the References and Resources chapters below.
 Any future extensions and possible additions and changes to the implementation are not within the scope of this document and will not be discussed or mentioned throughout this document.

-Printable version can be obtained via [this link](https://gitprint.com/DK-Hostmaster/das-service-specification/blob/master/README.md), using the gitprint service.
+A printable version can be obtained via [this link](https://gitprint.com/DK-Hostmaster/das-service-specification/blob/master/README.md), using the gitprint service.

 <a name="license"></a>
 ## License